Water Feng Shui

 You have to be aware that there is a different between a flow of water and a body of water.
 A flow of water is an income enhancer and a body of water is a wealth accumulator.
 The water flow has to be oriented to flow towards a door or a window if placed outside the house.

 If placed inside the house the water must never be placed to flow out towards a door or window.
 For water flow inside the house orientate the flow towards the center of the house.
+This is one of the most important basic principle of water feng shui.

 Beside is an example of a good water feature.
 The photo is taken from a window at the front side of the house.
 The water flow (income enhancer) towards the house (but not directly towards the main door) and ends in a deep large fish pond (wealth accumulator).
 The flow of water will activate a constant flow of income and the fish pond, a body of water, is a good wealth accumulator.